membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 spec = %ParentSpec{children: children, links: links}
 ```

-At the and we need to return a proper tuple from `handle_init`.
+At the end of the callback we need to return a proper tuple from `handle_init`.
 We can choose  from options described [here](https://hexdocs.pm/membrane_core/Membrane.Pipeline.html#t:callback_return_t/0-return-values).
-They are common for all callbacks, but as we're initialising pipeline we need to choose a one wich declares [actions to take with the pipeline](https://hexdocs.pm/membrane_core/Membrane.Pipeline.Action.html).
+They are common for all callbacks, but as we're initialising a pipeline we need to choose one wich declares [actions to take within the pipeline](https://hexdocs.pm/membrane_core/Membrane.Pipeline.Action.html).
 Our action will be [`spec`](https://hexdocs.pm/membrane_core/Membrane.Pipeline.Action.html#t:spec_t/0):

 ```elixir
 {{:ok, spec: spec}, %{}}